iojini/accidental-asset-exposure-threat-hunt/README.md

 ```
 ---

-### 5. Searched the `DeviceLogonEvents` Table for failed network logon attempts by account owner
+### 5. Searched the `DeviceLogonEvents` table for failed network logon attempts by account owner

 There were zero (0) failed logons for the ‘labuser’ account, indicating that a brute force attempt for this account didn’t take place, and a 1-time password guess is unlikely (i.e., this likely represents legitimate activity by the actual user; however, can't rule out that an attacker may already know the username and password obtained through other means including phishing, credential dumps, password reuse, etc).